haiguo123/Agentic-AI-Project-Find-Deal-Opportunities/README.md

    - Parsed HTML product listings using `requests` and `BeautifulSoup`, covering electronics, home goods, automotive, and more.

 4. **Agentic Price Gap Detection**
-   - Developed an LLM-powered agent framework that retrieves semantically similar products from a Chroma vector store.
    - Compares real-time deal prices to model estimates and flags deals where the market price is **significantly lower** than predicted.

 5. **Real-Time Notifications & Alerts**